OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 - **Use** *Turing Machines* to represent and simulate the logic of counting and categorizing vehicles, ensuring that the model correctly processes the data and delivers an efficient solution to the problem.

 - **Apply** *Requirements Analysis* to correctly identify and specify the essential requirements of the system.
-Students must elicit DERBA’s needs, interpret sensor data, and define criteria for traffic analysis, ensuring that user requirements are translated into practical functionalities in the developed solution.
+Students must elicit Department of Transport Infrastructure’s needs, interpret sensor data, and define criteria for traffic analysis, ensuring that user requirements are translated into practical functionalities in the developed solution.

 **A.5.2 Bloom’s Taxonomy Alignment**